combs/SoftPWM/README.md

 It uses a single hardware timer (Timer 2 on AVR, or IntervalTimer on Teensy 3.x) on the microcontroller to generate up to 20 PWM channels.

+The default frequency is 60hz, which uses 20-30% of the CPU on a 16MHz ATmega328p, or 40-60% at 8MHz.

 ----

 ## Features ##